ArcticXWolf/AXWGameboy/README.md

 # AXWGameboy

 This is a work-in-progress gameboy emulator written in golang.
 So far most of the regular gameboy features are implemented.
-CGB support is currently in progress.
+CGB support is mostly done with a few bugs still existing.

 Binaries are available for 64-bit Windows, Linux and Android.
 It should be compatible to macOS, FreeBSD, iOS, WebAssembly and Nintendo Switch™ thanks to cross plattform support by [Ebiten](https://github.com/hajimehoshi/ebiten) and GoMobile.
 For compilation support please refer to those projects first.